Joaquinelizondo/Joaquinelizondo/README.md

 ### About Me :

-- 🔭 I’m currently working as a Data and BI Analyst.
+- 🔭 Full Stack Developer and Data and BI Analyst.
-- 🌱 I’m currently learning Node.js.
-- 💬 Ask me about Python, SQL, Tableau, HTML, CSS, React and Javascript.
+- 💬 Ask me about HTML, CSS, React and Javascript and React as a Front-End Developer.
+- 💬 Ask me about Python, SQL, Postgre(PgAdmin), Node.js and Express as a Back-End Developer.
+- 🌱 I’m currently learning Angular.
 - 📫 How to reach me: juacaelizondo@gmail.com

 ---